 Another reason slowing down is so important is because it allows you to feel your emotions — really feel them.
 It keeps you from skipping over how you feel and allows you to get in touch with yourself, your boundaries, and your desires.

 This isn’t always pleasant, but it’s necessary.
 Besides, you should never reunite with your ex merely to avoid your feelings.

 Focusing on yourself also provides opportunity — it gives you a chance to change whatever you need to change (as awesome as you may be, we’re all works in progress).

 When you’re on emotional fire — you’re sad, you’re scared, you’re willing to say anything to make your relationship go back to how it was — you’re not trustworthy.
 Desperation begets deception.

-Your ex may also assume that you're playing a game (whether you intend it to be or not).
+Your ex may also suspect that you're playing a game.

 Taking time for yourself, on the other hand, allows you to come from a place of sincerity, even if you arrive at the same resolution (i.e., you want to give your relationship a second go).

 It’s important to note that there is no set “frame” for this time.
-Some people believe you should take three weeks for yourself others say 30 days.
+Some people believe you should take three weeks for yourself others say half the length f the relationship.
 But it really comes down to how long it takes for you.